 What is standby on American Airlines?

-Standby on American Airlines refers to the option for passengers to wait for an available seat on a different flight than the one they originally booked.
+Standby allows passengers to wait at the airport for an open seat on a different flight than the one they originally booked.

 How does standby work on American Airlines?

-Passengers can request to be placed on standby for an earlier or later flight on the same day as their original booking.
-If there are available seats on the desired flight, the passenger may be able to board that flight.
+You can request to be placed on the standby list for an earlier flight on the same day as your original booking.
+If there are empty seats after all confirmed passengers have boarded, the gate agent will offer those seats to passengers on the standby list in order of priority.

 Is there a fee for standby on American Airlines?